 I can assure you that you will easily spend a couple of days in Rockford and won’t get bored.
 Last summer, the local tourism board invited us to test the amazing museums, gardens, and sports events that the city has to offer.

 And what can I say?
 Rockford really has it all!

-So if you are still looking for things to do in the Rockford area, let me inspire you with this handy list of our top tips!
+So if you are still looking for things to do in Rockford, Illinois or on your trip along the Great River Road in Illinois, let me inspire you with this handy list of our top tips!

 1. Anderson Japanese Garden

 Founded by local businessman John Anderson, this 12 acre garden is a replica of formal Japanese gardens from the 12th century.
 On his many trips to Japan, the beautiful gardens of Japan inspired Mr. Anderson to recreate the peaceful and relaxing setting of a Japanese garden in his hometown of Rockford.

 Today, the public can explore the expansive private grounds, including the ponds, pagodas, and tea houses.

 What many visitors don’t realise: The garden is not just a beautiful park which is perfect for a stroll.
 There are also tons of hidden messages and deep meaning behind the structures and elements of the garden that we Westerners hardly know about.